OlderNed/python-guides/basics.md

 This may not seem that useful yet, but it will become more apparent as we start working with more complex examples later on.

-# Methods
+# Functions

-Methods, in some cases also called functions (we won't get into why, just remember that both terms can appear), are named pieces of code.
-You can use methods provided by the language, or *libraries*, or you can write your own.
+Functions, in some cases also called functions (we won't get into why, just remember that both terms can appear), are named pieces of code.
+You can use functions provided by the language, or *libraries*, or you can write your own.

-A method can be recognized by the ending parentheses: `len()`.
-Methods may sometimes expect variables as input.
+A function can be recognized by the ending parentheses: `len()`.
+Functions may sometimes expect variables as input.
 For example `len()`, which calculates the length of a list or a string, needs a list or a string as input:

 ```python
 len("test") # 4
 ```

-You can assign the result of a method to a variable:
+You can assign the result of a function to a variable:

 ```python
 a = "test"